How much is the minimum FHA loan down payment?

 2. Low mortgage rate.
 According to Ellie Mae’s Monthly Origination Overview for closed loans, the average rate for an FHA loan is generally the same or a little lower than that for a conventional loan.

 4. Streamline refinance.
-If you later want to refinance to a lower rate or monthly payment, there’s a low-cost, low-hassle streamlined refinancing process open to you.
+If you later want to refinance to a mortgage loan with a lower rate or monthly payment, there’s a low-cost, low-hassle streamlined refinancing process open to you.
 But you’ll need a full refinance if you want to take cash out.

 And there are a couple of other benefits that are less applicable in current conditions but might prove valuable later: